-This pursuit of independent contractors as a component of strategic sourcing initiatives has evolved quickly in the past few years.
-Companies now have the expectation that suppliers will be proactive in approaching them with sourcing solutions (plural) and helping to devise not just a solution to a single issue, but to help provide a talent management ecosystem.
+The pursuit of independent contractors as a component of strategic sourcing initiatives has evolved quickly in the past few years.
+Companies now have the expectation that suppliers will be proactive in approaching them with sourcing solutions (plural) and helping to devise not just a solution to a single issue, but to help provide a total talent management ecosystem.

-When establishing an ecosystem, the most forward-thinking enterprises understand that different partners bring different value (and expertise).
+When establishing an ecosystem, the most forward-thinking enterprises understand that different partners bring different value and expertise.
 MBO Partners, for example, is a heavy participant in the contingent workforce management space but doesn’t compete with MSP, VMS, or staffing suppliers.
 Instead, MBO teams up with these suppliers and encourages seamless collaboration.

 2. Expand Your Procurement Strategy

+Sourcing strategies that rely heavily on RFPs are more and more considered the “old guard.”
 The new approach to procurement is challenging this way of thinking: a single partner does not a jack-of-all-trades make.
-Instead, forward-thinking enterprises utilize a partner or partners that understand the needs of the business as well as the resources and opportunities in the independent contractor market.
+Instead, forward-thinking enterprises use a partner or partners that understand the needs of the business as well as the resources and opportunities in the independent contractor market.

-3. Improve Visibility
+3. Increase Your Visibility

-In reality, the first step may be as simple as ensuring visibility of all non-employees under a contingent workforce management program and to begin recognizing and bridging the gaps to meet a company’s talent acquisition needs.
+Some of us may feel that the phrase “total talent management” remains over-talked, yet under-defined.
+In reality, however, the first step to total talent management may be as simple as ensuring visibility of all non-employees under a contingent workforce management program and to begin recognizing and bridging the gaps to meet a company’s talent acquisition needs.

 This starts by collaborating with human resources teams and creating partnerships within talent supplier communities.
 Most importantly, the first piece of total talent management is visibility of all talent, or, your total talent population.

-4. Find the Right Talent
+4. Seek Out the Right Talent for Your Business

-The choice for a company to outsource is a big one, but bigger decisions remain ahead.
+Deciding to outsource work to independent talent is a big one, yet bigger decisions remain ahead.
 No one company will know all the needs of your business AND all of the best available options in terms of independent contractor talent.
-MBO Partners is the catalyst for this collaboration—we rely on our industry expertise as well as valuable partnerships to meet a wide variety of critical organizational needs.
+MBO is the catalyst for this collaboration—we rely on our industry expertise as well as valuable partnerships to meet a wide variety of critical organizational needs.

 Do any of these items strike you or your business’ interest?
 We’d be glad to discuss larger contingent workforce solution further with you—contact us today.